 - Finally, the tuning peg for the C string (it’s the thickest one) should be close to your left ear.

-If the cello meets all these requirements, then it’s perfect for you!
-Interestingly, you can also use these guideless to reconfirm the cello size you pick with other methods.
-If it doesn’t meet the above criteria, that cello may not be the best size for you.
+If the cello fits these requirements, it’s perfect for you!
+You can also use these guidelines to double-check the size you choose with other methods.
+If it doesn’t meet these criteria, that cello might not be the right size for you.

-That said, let us quickly relate the cello size with the player’s hand size.
-This way, you can see why choosing the right instrument size is essential.
+That said, I’ll quickly relate the cello size with the player’s hand size.
+That way, you’ll see why choosing the right instrument size is essential.

 Relating Cello Size with Hand Size

 Admittedly, you can train your hands to be more flexible.
-But why suffer through that when you can change the size of your cello?
+But why go through that effort when you can simply change the size of your cello?

-With most of the strain in your left arm gone, you will find that you can play much more conveniently.
-As such, you can improve your cello skills much faster!
+With most of the strain in your left arm gone, you’ll find you can play much more comfortably.
+As a result, you can improve your cello skills much faster!